Urine Test: Why is it Done and What are the Different Types?

 A urinary tract infection can occur if bacteria from the surrounding skin enters the urinary tract and moves to the bladder.
 It can then travel to the kidneys causing kidney infection if not treated.
 When you experience recurring UTIs, complicated infections or are hospitalized, a urine culture test may be needed.

-Additional Read: What a Full Body Test Entails and Why it is Important?
+Additional Read: Full Body Test

 Neglecting your overall health is like an invitation to foreign pathogens to invade your body.
 Thus, taking care of each body part, including the urinary system, is important for good health.
 If you experience any signs of urinary infections such as a persistent urge to urinate, burning sensation, or cloudy urine, consult a doctor.
 You can consult with the best urologists by booking a virtual or in-clinic appointment on Bajaj Finserv Health.
 You can also book lab tests including urinalysis with ease here.